motiur3214/covid-vaccination/README.md

 - get a schedule for vaccination
 - search with nid

+## Routes
+- '/' is for search with nid
+- '/dashboard' is after login
+- ''

 ## Implementation
 - every requirement is fulfilled
 - layered architecture with clear separations between different concerns